 In addition to appealing to children, families, and others as a fun activity, the upcycled kit could appeal to many consumers as a practical and affordable furniture option.
 The table could be assembled and disassembled easily, without tools, and would be lightweight yet could bear weight.
 For parents of young children, university students, young adults, or anyone on a budget or who moves frequently, the kit could provide a viable furniture option.
 It would also be recyclable, which would appeal to environmentally aware consumers.

 Prior to contacting InventHelp, the Youth Go Green Campers, and I identified a need/problem to be solved that prompted us into the invention process.
 We then conceived the upcycled kit and created a prototype. a prototype, by reason of its visibility and tangibility, makes it easier for anyone who may be interested in the idea to have a clearer understanding of its concept and purpose.
 No attempts have been made to manufacture or market the kit.
 We want to have it patented before we start marketing it

 · "Patent Pending" Status for 12 Months

 · DESIGN PATENT APPLICATION

 There is a company that is going to donate the material we need will cost us $700 to have the material shipped to us and we are predicting 6 shipments for the first year.

 The company that is donating material to us told us that the laser will cost us around $10,000.
-Therefore, $10,000 is the goal for this campaign.
+Therefore, $10,000 is the goal of this campaign.